 Here are some useful tips when communicating with hosts:

 - We recommend contacting at least five hosts to get one positive response.
 This is especially true if you plan on WWOOFing during the summer or if you plan your trip less than a month in advance.

-- New hosts are often less popular than veterans, so you'll be more likely to get a last minute WWOOFing with them.
+- New hosts are often less popular than veterans, so you'll be more likely to do last minute WWOOFing with them.

 - Make sure your first exchange with the host is personal and friendly, showing that you have read their profile carefully.
 Give details about yourself, why you like WWOOFing, and why you chose them.
-We strongly advise against sending generic "copy and paste" messages to the hosts as they will notice it in and probably won't answer you.
+We strongly advise against sending generic "copy and paste" messages to the hosts as they will notice and probably won't answer you.

-- We insert a link to your WWOOFer profile in each message sent to the hosts.
+- We insert a link to your WWOOFer profile in each message sent to hosts.
 They will be more likely to respond if your profile is complete and up to date.